thuongb14/project-management-app/README.md

 <!-- Bugs & Issues -->
 ### Bugs & Issues
 - Getting Project Delete button to work, had some issues parsing project id from front end to back end.
 - Create project button responding with 404 after moving route to proper js file.
+Issue is now fixed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>